Educator – Coach – Writer – Trainer

 In 1999 I entered the education sector.
 I started as a volunteer in a pre-school, then secured a job as a Learning Support Assistant and eventually retrained as a class teacher.
 In my second year of teaching I took on a curriculum leadership role, which at the time was an unusual move for a new teacher.
 I’ve spent the last 19 years developing my career and I’m currently the headteacher of a primary school in south London.

 I have a Post Graduate Certificate in Coaching and Mentoring Practice from Oxford Brookes University, where I am also a member of their Coaching and Mentoring Society.
-I’m a member of the European Mentoring and Coaching Council (EMCC) and the Association for Coaching.
-I am also a Member of the Chartered College of Teaching.
+I’m a professional member of the European Mentoring and Coaching Council (EMCC).

 You can contact me by emailing firstname.lastname@example.org

 Over the years I’ve utilised my coaching skills to support individuals who are in career and leadership transition.
 This could be because they are considering moving up the leadership ladder or because they are making the move from one career to another and need support in making that transition.

 “What I am most grateful for, is that Amanda doesn’t just tell me how to deal with issues, she coaches me through things to enable me to develop my own skill set to use in the future.”